IgorSilveira00/BouncyBird/README.md

 a popular game in the App Store, built in Java using the [LibGDX](https://libgdx.badlogicgames.com/) physics library from [BadLogicGame](https://www.badlogicgames.com/).

- - The project should by imported with gradle.
+ - The project should be imported with gradle.